About the NGY

-Open seven days a week, the centre offers youngsters aged 13-19 a wide range of activities from music and film production, to dance, fitness sessions, courses, health and wellbeing support and somewhere just to meet friends, relax and talk to youth workers.
+Open seven days a week, the centre offers young people aged 11-25 a wide range of activities from music and film production, to dance, fitness sessions, courses, health and wellbeing support and somewhere just to meet friends, relax and talk to youth workers.

 The centre also brings together a number of private, voluntary and statutory bodies offering a one-stop-shop where young people can access support and advice on employment and training, health and housing issues.